aquaris-dev/aquaris-dev.github.io/_posts/2017-01-21-device-status.md

 layout: post
 title: Device Status &ndash; January 21, 2017
 category: blog
-excerpt: Current status of BQ Aquaris devices on LineageOS
+excerpt: Current status of bq Aquaris devices on LineageOS
 author: stucki
 ---

 Hi folks!

 thanks for coming to our new website which we have just recently started for you!
-Our aim is to inform about the availability of LineageOS for various BQ devices, and give you the latest info about the status.
+Our aim is to inform about the availability of LineageOS for various bq devices, and give you the latest info about the status.

 In this first report, we like to give you an overall update of the things that are going on about LineageOS right now.